Business Intelligence Reporting

 BI Reporting Dashboard Examples

-There are a number of different data visualization dashboard options available, allowing to visualize data from different data sources and industries.
+There are a number of different business intelligence dashboard options available, allowing teams to visualize data from different data sources and industries.
 These dashboards not only help users harness the power of their data but also enable them to make informed decisions, identify trends, and uncover hidden patterns.
-Let’s look at some examples of BI reporting dashboards examples:
+Each dashboard type serves a distinct function within the broader business intelligence reporting ecosystem, from high-level executive overviews to granular operational deep-dives.
+Let's look at some examples of BI reporting dashboards:

 Product Engagement Dashboard